itskarelleh/neomorphism-pomodoro/README.md

 ## Features
 - Users can set a timer for work sessions from 15 to 45 minutes.
 - Users can add custom break intervals.
-- The timer has a neomorphic design which gives it a modern and unique look.
+- The timer has a neomorphic design
-- The timer uses Local Storage to save your settings and preferences.
+- Users are given a taskslist where they can add and edit tasks

 Frameworks and Languages Used
 This project was built using React.js and SASS.
 React.js is a popular JavaScript library that allows developers to build user interfaces efficiently.
 SASS is a CSS preprocessor that adds extra functionality to CSS, such as variables and mixins.